tiwater/vibex/CONTRIBUTING.md

 ---

-Thank you for contributing to Vibex! 🎉
+Thank you for contributing to VibeX! 🎉